sharm152/cmse830_fds/README.md

-# Heart Disease Analysis (CMSE 830 Project)
+# Heart Disease Analysis

-This repository contains an exploratory data analysis (EDA) project for the UCI Heart Disease datasets.
-The goal is to combine four location-specific datasets (Cleveland, Long Beach, Hungarian, Switzerland), clean and impute missing values (MICE for continuous variables and KNN for categorical variables), and provide visualizations and interactive exploration via a Streamlit app.
+This repository contains an exploratory data analysis (EDA) project for heart disease using datasets found from the UCI Machine Learning Repository.
+The goal is to combine four location-specific datasets (Cleveland, Long Beach, Hungarian, Switzerland), clean and impute missing values (MICE for continuous variables and KNN for categorical variables), and provide visualizations along with interactive exploration via a Streamlit app.
+With the centralized dataset, the hope is to better understand the different stages of heart disease and how various factors contribute to its progression.

 ## Project Overview